 The Comics Journal offers reviews and round-ups of mini-comics, like this one.
 Minis referenced in older reviews may no longer be available, but their creators could have new ones on offer.
 You’ll also find reviews at opticalsloth.com.

 Don’t overlook Etsy, which is chock full of comic-maker shops.
 Making mini-comics is a form of crafting, right?
 Start by searching for comics/handmade in the “Books, Movies & Music” category.

 If you want an overview of mini-comics history, and don’t mind reproductions of the originals, Fantagraphics has you covered with a two-volume Treasury of Mini Comics set.

 That should keep you busy, but remember to spend some time making space on your shelves for all the new mini-comics you’ll soon be ordering…and making.
-That’s right, come back tomorrow and we’ll talk about how you can make mini-comics of your own!
+That’s right.
+We've also discussed how you can make mini-comics of your own (Part 1, Part 2)!

 MORE OF OUR FAVORITE MINI-COMICS: